bigeasy/cadence/diary.md

 don't run finalizers.

 This is a garden of pure ideology.
 Increase in minified size doesn't matter.

+For conditional catches, it first tries the code, if there is no code, it tries the message, to be specific, specify two.

 ### Original Ramblings Here